biblequiz/BibleQuiz.com/_pages/history/50-greatest-quizzers-of-first-50-years.md

 Mark Gilmer quizzed from 1974 to 1981 for Evangel Temple in Decatur, GA.
 These were the days when only one team from each region competed at nationals.
 Mark's team competed at nationals in all of those years except 1974, 1977 and 1980.

-In 1976 and 1978, Mark's team won national finals, making them the first church to win three national finals (they also won in 1963).
+In [1976]({% link _pages/history/1976/nationals.md %}) and [1978]({% link _pages/history/1978/nationals.md %}), Mark's team won national finals, making them the first church to win three national finals (they also won in 1963).
 While much of the individual data from those years is missing, we do know that Mark placed among the top 6 scorers in both 1979 and 1981.

 Mark was one of the most consistent and reliable quizzers of his generation; in every year that he quizzed, he earned a starting position on the team at a church that was known at the time for having a very competitive quiz program.
 Mark was also renowned for his ability to get his team back into matches in which they were behind by methodically and reliably interrupting 10 and 20 point questions at crucial points.
 He may not have been the high scorer on his team, but it was often his quiz-out on the critical 10s and 20s that made the difference in his team's wins.
 He was also known for his incredible accuracy; Mark allegedly had the fewest errors among all of the top scoring quizzers at national finals in each of his 5 national finals appearances.

 Following his quizzing years, Mark coached 12 teams at national finals from 1984 to 2010.
 Mark passed away on July 21, 2010 shortly after taking his team to nationals one last time.
-You can read what many wrote about him here and here.
+{% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Mark Gilmer" html=image_html %}